 Cypress trees were planted near Zoroastrian temples.
 At that time Zoroastrianism was a well established religion, but it cannot be said with certainty that the Achaemenid kings were among its followers.

-The largest panel of the Apadana staircase depicts a procession of people carrying gifts (clothes, vases, jewels, animals, but not weapons).
+The largest panel of the Apadana staircase depicts a procession of people carrying gifts (pots, jewels, animals, but not weapons).
 Archaeologists have studied it extensively and have identified delegations from between 23 and 28 countries which were part of the Achaemenid Empire at the time of Darius.

 Lydia was one of the westernmost provinces of the empire (see a page on Sardis, its former capital).
 Cilicia was a key province because of its location between Anatolia and Mesopotamia.